Wang Mang: Regency and building of a personality cult

 Wang Mang's son Wang Yu (王宇) disagreed with his father's dictatorial regime and the program to build up his personality cult, afraid that in the future the Wangs would suffer a popular backlash once Emperor Ping was an adult.
 In response he formed friendships with Emperor Ping's Wei uncles, and told Consort Wei to offer assurances to Wang Mang that she would not act as Emperor Ai's mother and grandmother did, trying to become an empress dowager.
 Wang Mang still refused to let her visit the capital.

-In the year 3, Wang Yu formed a conspiracy with his teacher, Wu Zhang (吳章), his brother-in-law, Lü Kuan (呂寬), and the Weis, to try to break Wang Mang's dictatorial hold.
+In the 3 CE, Wang Yu formed a conspiracy with his teacher, Wu Zhang (吳章), (Note: Wu Zhang was probably not related to Wu Han, who served as a general under Emperor Guangwu of Han.) his brother-in-law, Lü Kuan (呂寬), and the Weis, to try to break Wang Mang's dictatorial hold.
 They decided that they would create what appeared to be supernatural incidents to make Wang Mang concerned, and then have Wu Zhang try to persuade Wang Mang to transfer power to the Weis.
 Wang Yu instructed Lü Kuan to toss a bottle of blood onto Wang Mang's mansion door, but Lü was discovered by Wang Mang's guards.
 Wang Mang then arrested Wang Yu, who committed suicide, and his wife (Lü Kuan's sister) Lü Yan (呂焉), who was then executed.
 Wang Mang subsequently executed Wu Zhang and the entire Wei clan, except for Consort Wei.
 It is not known what happened to Lü Kuan, but it is unlikely he could have escaped death.

 Wang Mang took this opportunity to wipe out other potential enemies.
 Wang Yu and Lü's co-conspirators were tortured with anyone who they mentioned being arrested and then either executed or forced to commit suicide.
 The victims of this purge included Emperor Yuan's sister, Princess Jingwu (敬武長公主), Wang Mang's uncle, Wang Li, and his cousin, Wang Ren.
 He falsely advised Grand Empress Dowager Wang that they had died of illnesses.
 Many other officials who were not willing to follow Wang Mang were victimized in this purge.
 After this, Wang Mang's hold on power became absolute.
 In the year 5, Wang Mang revived an ancient ceremony intended for those who had made great contributions to the state and had himself given the nine bestowments.
 These "nine bestowments" would, after Wang Mang, become a customary step for usurpers to receive before they usurped the throne.